che-incubator/chectl/README.md

       [default: default] Listr renderer

   --os-oauth
-      Enable use of OpenShift credentials to log into Che
+      Enable use of OpenShift credentials to log into Eclipse Che

   --plugin-registry-url=plugin-registry-url
       The URL of the external plugin registry.